 Perhaps because they're moving closer and closer to Aslan's country, Narnia's equivalent of Heaven.

-Cliché Storm: The mist and sword plot created for the movie.
+Cliché Storm: The mist and sword plot created for the movie is this for some.

 Fridge Horror: Lord Rhoop, the one found on the rock in the middle of Dark Island, has likely been constantly fighting his worst nightmares with no food and no rest for years.